 There is a Hawaii travel quarantine exemption for people who have tested positive for Covid-19 and recovered.
 To be considered for this exemption, you must complete an application before you travel, and upload 1) a copy of your positive Covid-19 test result, and 2) a signed letter from your medical provider.
 Applications are usually processed by the Hawaii Department of the Attorney General within 48 to 72 hours, but the department notes that processing times can vary depending on volume, completeness, and thoroughness of your application.
 For more information about travel exemptions, visit the website for the Hawaii Department of the Attorney General.
 To apply for an exemption, click here.

+Travelers required to quarantine can expect modified services.
 Upon check-in at an Aqua-Aston Hospitality managed hotel or resort:

 - Visitors subject to the quarantine mandate will be asked to sign an acknowledgement form, and they will be provided with a single-use key to their guest room.